 7. IMMOVABLE OBSTRUCTIONS

-All items of course furniture including all man made or artificial paths are deemed as immovable obstructions.
+All items of course furniture including all man made or artificial paths and artificial bunker faces are deemed as immovable obstructions.

 8. MOVABLE OBSTRUCTIONS

 The 150yds distance posts and sighting posts and guidance ropes/posts are moveable obstructions

 9. RELIEF FROM GREENSIDE SPRINKLER HEADS – Model Local Rule F5 is in effect

 Relief from Interference by an immovable obstruction may be taken under Rule.16.1

 If a ball lies in the General area " and an immovable obstruction within two club-lengths of the putting green and within two club-lengths of the ball intervenes with the line of play, the player may take relief under Rule 16.1b

 All areas of the course marked G.U.R as defined by white lines are deemed “Ground Under Repair” from which play is prohibited, compulsory drop.
 Players must obtain relief from these areas.

 N.B.
 Worlebury has NOT adopted the discretionary local rule giving relief with two shot penalty for lost / OOB ball.
 Full use should be made of the “provisional ball” procedure Rule 18.3